 Prior to his arrest, Green worked as a correctional officer at the TDCJ’s Coffield Unit in Tennessee Colony.
 Green’s victim, a female, was under the age of 14 during the period when the abuse began.

 In Texas, sexual assault of a child is typically classified as a second-degree felony.
 However, here the counts against Green have been enhanced by one degree and were indicted as first-degree felonies.

 The abuse by Green began at an Anderson County residence in April of 2009 and continued over a span of more than two years, finally ending in April of 2011.
 Lowe said that as a result of good work on the part of investigators from the TDCJ, Green’s trial will likely be held this year, hopefully during the summer, thus quickly putting this terribly painful issue to rest for the victim.

 Green remains in the Anderson County Jail after bond was set at $500,000.

-Broden and Mickelsen have successfully defended clients charged with sexual assault of a child.
+Broden and Mickelsen have successfully defended clients charged with continuous sexual abuse of a child.
 Unfortunately, this is the type of offense for which a person stands the greatest chance of being falsely accused given that the accuser is ordinarily a small child and allegations are often made during custody or divorce disputes.
 Nevertheless, because of the nature of the charges, juries want to believe the child.
-For our approach in winning these cases please see our earlier post at Winning a Sexual Assault of a Child Case
+For our approach in winning these cases please see our earlier post at Winning a Sexual Assault of a Child Case.